benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-05-17-an-accessibly-audit.md

 ---
 title: "AAA – An accessibly audit"
 date: '2024-05-17'
-eleventyComputed:
-  posse: |
-     I was supposed to take the day off today.
+posse: I was supposed to take the day off today.
 Instead I put my #GADD money where my mouth is and spent a couple of hours running an initial accessibility audit on my website using the Sa11y bookmarklet https://sa11y.netlify.app #accessibility #a11y
 tags:
   - 'Accessibility'
 images: